Time to get caught up after another busy weekend full of golf.

 Rustic Canyon is definitely a fun change of pace for us Southern Californians.
-There are other courses that fall in the “links” category (Links at Summerly, Olivas Links and Salt Creek come to mind), but Rustic is definitely the cream of that crop.
+There are other courses that fall in the “links” category, but Rustic is definitely the cream of that crop.
 It’s not a course I’d really want to play every day, but in the future I can see playing here once a year or once every few years at least—especially considering that it’s not too convenient to where I live in Orange County.

 As is the case with most links style courses, Rustic Canyon’s most distinctive element is the greens.
 They are pretty insane here with large complexes and a lot of undulation.
 They are difficult to read and feature very quick surfaces, so it’s definitely an adventure.
 Most times, you are just happy to walk away with a two-putt.
 At times, they feel a bit too wacky, but in retrospect they were no wackier than anything you’ll find at a place like Bandon Dunes.

 Bunkers are definitely a factor visually (as you’d also want from a links course), but they seem more aesthetic here than functional at times.
 You definitely want to avoid them, yet it’s not hard to steer clear of them on most holes.
 I think the foursome I was in only had 1-2 greenside bunkers shots all day.